lalanikarim/agent-spy/README.md

 - **Tailwind CSS** - Utility-first CSS framework
 - **TanStack Query** - Data fetching and caching

 **Note**: This project is not affiliated with LangChain AI or the LangSmith platform.
 The API compatibility is implemented independently based on public API specifications.
+OpenTelemetry Protocol support provides industry-standard tracing capabilities.

 ---